Swimming pools and spas

 We encourage pool owners to make sure their pools are compliant before booking in their three-yearly inspection so the process runs as smoothly as possible.

-Why does my pool need to be fenced and lakes and ponds don’t?
+Why does your pool need to be fenced and lakes and ponds don’t?
 The amended act defines a pool as:

 pool— (a) means—

 (i) any excavation or structure of a kind normally used for swimming, paddling, or bathing; or